deepmodeling/DeePTB/examples/silicon/README.md

 # **Example: Bulk Silicon.**
 Bulk silicon has dimond structure at room tempreture and pressure.
-It has been an significant important element in modern society, due to the widespread applications in semi-conductor industry.
+Due to its widespread applications in semi-conductor industry, it has been an significant important element in modern society.
 Here we provide an example to build a silicon **DeePTB** model.
 By following this instruction step-by-step, you will be introduced the high level functionalities of **DeePTB**, which can provide a model bypass emperical TB, to achieve *ab initio* accuracy.

 The whole training procedure can be summarized as below: